Top 5 Tips to Age-Proof your Hips

 Tip 4: Exercise for strength, balance and agility

-Exercise is vital for maintaining mobility and general health.
-Weight-bearing activities like walking and running will strengthen your muscles, bones and protect your hip joints.
-Low-impact exercise like swimming and cycling are also great options for those who are unable to run.
-Yoga and pilates can improve flexibility and strengthen your back and abdomen, helping your balance and preventing falls.
+Regular exercise is vital for maintaining mobility and general health.
+Weight-bearing activities like walking and running will strengthen your muscles, bones and protect your hip joints—just remember to wear proper footwear and avoid ill-fitting shoes!
+Low-impact exercises like swimming and cycling are also great options for those who are unable to run.
+Yoga and Pilates can improve flexibility and strengthen your back and abdomen, promoting proper balance and preventing falls.
+These activities also help you to practice good posture, which can help with hip pain.
+Poor posture can affect joints all over your body, so these low-impact exercises are great for making holistic improvements.

-Mr Parminder J Singh cautions that certain activities can cause joint pain and damage if performed incorrectly.
-Go gently, and have a physiotherapist watch your form.
+Mr Parminder J Singh cautions that certain activities can cause hip joint pain, damage or injury if performed incorrectly.
+Go gently, and have a physiotherapist ensure you have proper form.

 Tip 5: Maintain a healthy weight

-The more you weigh, the more pressure your hips experience.
+The more excess weight you carry, the more pressure your hips experience— something as simple as climbing stairs can become a mammoth task.
 If you’re at a healthy body weight, keep up your physical activity levels and nourishing diet.
-However, if you’re struggling to keep your weight down, your doctor can help you with a diet plan and exercise regime to keep you at a healthy weight.
+However, if you’re carrying some extra weight or struggling to keep your weight down, your doctor can help you with a diet plan and exercise regime to keep you at a healthy weight.

 Hip problems in seniors can become extremely debilitating, and even fatal if not treated correctly.
-That’s why taking steps to minimise your risk of hip issues can be beneficial to your health—and it’s also not that hard.
+Taking steps to create healthy hips can be beneficial to your overall well-being and help you live a pain-free everyday life—and it’s also not that hard.
+Keep your hips strong and maintain good joint health to prevent injury, ease pain and live a better life.

 Mr Parminder J Singh specialises in hip and knee arthroscopy as well as minimally invasive joint replacement surgery.
 As an active member of Hip Arthroscopy Australia (HAA), Board Member of the International Society of Hip Arthroscopy and Joint Preservation Surgery, Parminder is part of a group at the forefront of developing and teaching many of the hip arthroscopy techniques used in Australia and around the world today.
 His private consulting suite is located at 21 Erin Street, Richmond.